Deadman-DAO/Web3HackerNetwork/doc/grant-proposal.md

 ## Proposal in one sentence

-Create a decentralized network analytics data pipeline for discovering Web3 hackers and understanding the developer-developer multinetwork.
+Create a decentralized network analytics data pipeline for discovering Web3 hackers and understanding the developer-developer multilevel network.

 ## Description of the project and what problem it is solving

-Finding Web3 developers to work with on bounties and hackathons is challenging.
-You can go to Discord and post, but your message reach will be limited.
-You can search on LinkedIn, but that data is often stale and only tells you that someone put Web3 terms on their portfolio, not whether they have actually executed.
-And when you find someone, it is easier to make the connection if you know someone in common to make the introduction.
+Finding Web3 developers to work with on bounties, hackathons, and grants is challenging.
+You can go to Discord and post, but your reach will be limited.
+You can search on LinkedIn, but that data is often stale or aspirational.

-Developers in Web3 are doing a great job taking an active role in building their networks, but they typically lack the office environment where networking has traditionally been done.
+Web3 Hacker Network will provide analytics about the network of people who are building Web3.
+Developers in Web3 are doing a great job taking an active role in building their networks, but without the costly HR departments in Web2 it can be challenging to scale a team for a project.
+This project is a first step toward facilitating decentralized talent mobility.

-Web3 Hacker Network will provide analytics about the network of active Web3 developers, designers, and managers.

 ## Grant Deliverables

 * Raw dataset showing Gitcoin user participation in bounties, hackathons, and grants.
-* User-User sparse matrix datasets showing strength of relationship along [TBK number of] skill dimensions.
+* User-User sparse matrix datasets showing strength of association between Web3 hackers.
-* NetworkX model of the multi-layer network representing the user-user edges in multiple dimensions.
+* NetworkX model of the network representing the user-user edges.
-* Sample charts showing [TBK] and [TBK], metrics that express [TBK] and [TBK].
+* Initial set of metrics that express connectedness of the network.
-* User experience that takes a Gitcoin ID and a skill and finds the network path to near or strongly connected hackers with that skill.
+* User experience that takes a Gitcoin ID and finds the network path to nearby or strongly connected hackers.

 ## Project Category: *Unleash Data*